nikhilraghu1c/hey-nodejs/projects/DevTinder-Web/README.md

 - **Implement Connections Page:** Create one **Connections.jsx** file to show all the connections and implement **/user/connections** api to get the connections list.

 - **Implement Connection Requests Page:** Create one **Requests.jsx** file to show all the connection requests and implement **/user/requests/received** api to get the requests list.
 Also add 2 buttons **Accept & Reject** to accept and reject the connection requests.
 Also implement the api **request/review/:status/:requestId** on click of the **accept** & **reject** button and remove that request from the page.

+- **Implement API for Feed Page for Ignored or Interested (/request/send/:status/:userId) & After api response remove that user from feed store**